 The Furniture Society is a nonprofit, educational organization founded in 1996.

-The Furniture Society is the premier non-profit organization representing, promoting, and connecting furniture makers, designers, collectors, curators, educators and manufacturers from around the world.
+The Furniture Society is a non-profit, member-based organization representing, promoting, and connecting furniture makers, designers, collectors, curators, educators, and manufacturers from around the world.

 Overseen by a dedicated Board of Trustees and an Executive Director, The Furniture Society works to realize its mission through educational programs, publications, exhibitions and exhibition support, recognition of excellence in the field, program partnerships, educational grants, workshop partnerships, and annual conferences.
 With members from across the United States and Canada, as well as numerous other countries, The Furniture Society represents a broad cross-section of furniture makers, museum and gallery professionals, scholars, journalists, and others involved with the field of furniture.

 The mission and vision of The Furniture Society

 To advance the art of furniture making by inspiring creativity, promoting excellence, and fostering an understanding of this art and its place in society.
 Our vision is to cultivate a diverse community and conversations around furniture in all its forms.